 Life insurance benefits and settlements for home and car insurance claims are generally not considered to be taxable income.
-So as you file your taxes this year, you probably won’t have to dig out insurance-claims documents.
+As you file your taxes this year, you probably won’t have to dig out insurance-claims documents.

-But as you might expect, the tax collector does try to find some sneaky ways to reach into your wallet.
-In certain narrow cases, your state or the federal government may claim a share of insurance money, explains Conrad Davis, a certified public accountant and partner with Ueltzen & Co. in Sacramento, Calif.
+But as you might expect, there are certain cases where your state or the federal government may claim a share of the insurance money, explains Conrad Davis, a certified public accountant and partner with Ueltzen & Co. in Sacramento, Calif.

 Home and car insurance settlements

 When it comes to homeowners and car insurance policies, the general rule is that settlements are not taxable as long as they do no more than make you financially “whole” after a mishap, such as a car accident or damage to your home.
-If the insurance money paid to you replaces lost property or serves as compensation for injuries or lost wages, you probably will not face a tax bill.
+If the insurance money paid to you replaces lost property or serves as compensation for injuries or lost wages, you will likely not face a tax bill.